CollaboraOnline/collabora-mattermost/README.md

-# Collabora Online
+# Collabora Online Mattermost plugin

-This plugin integrates [Collabora Online](https://www.collaboraoffice.com/collabora-online/) with Mattermost so users can view or edit files directly in Mattermost.
+This plugin integrates [Collabora Online](https://www.collaboraoffice.com/collabora-online/) with Mattermost so that users can view or edit files directly in Mattermost.

 ## Installation